browner12/larasearch/README.md

 ## Usage

-Your desired driver is bound to a `Searcher` interface, so anyplace you wish to use Larasearch that supports automatic dependency resolution, you can simply type hint the interface.
+Your desired driver is bound to a `Searcher` interface, so anyplace you wish to use LaraSearch that supports automatic dependency resolution, you can simply type hint the interface.

 ``` php